Illarion-eV/Illarion-Dev/README.md

 5. [Connect](#4-connecting-to-the-game) to the game.
 6. Run !fr inside the game to reload the database.
 7. Conduct your tests.
+8. Give a test report in the pull request you got the URLs from.

 ## 6. Script development